hanggrian/packaging-gradle-plugin/README.md

 ===================
 Gradle plugin of [packr], a library that wraps JARs into native bundle for Windows, macOS, and Linux.
 * Pack multiple bundles with single command.
-* For easier setup, also use `application` plugin to distribute classpath with `installDist` command.
+* For easier setup, also use `distribution` plugin to distribute classpath with `installDist` command.

 Download
 --------